osg-htc/docs/docs/data/install-hadoop.md

 Validation
 ----------

-The first thing you may want to do after installing and starting your primary namenode is to verify that the web interface works.
+The first thing you may want to do after installing and starting your primary NameNode is to verify that the web interface works.
 In your web browser go to:

 ``` file
 http://%RED%namenode.hostname%ENDCOLOR%:50070/dfshealth.jsp